ferra-language/ferra-lang/CODING_STANDARDS.md

 To maintain consistency and leverage Rust tooling effectively within VS Code:

-*   A recommended `.vscode/settings.json` file will be provided in the repository.
+*   A recommended `.vscode/settings.json` file is planned for inclusion in the repository.
+(Currently pending)
-*   Key settings include:
+*   Key settings would include:
     *   `editor.formatOnSave = true` (for `rustfmt`).
     *   `rust-analyzer.checkOnSave.command = "clippy"` (or `rust-analyzer.cargo.checkOnSave.allTargets = true` depending on the exact `rust-analyzer` settings desired for clippy checks on save).
 *   Contributors are encouraged to use these settings or ensure their IDE provides equivalent functionality.